-Optimize your insurance
+Optimize your dental insurance

 In the case that you don’t have dental insurance, look for a policy that will cover as much of the costs as possible.
-It may be hard to find a plan that mentions implants in any way, but a lot of the fees go towards associated procedures like extractions and bone grafting.
+It may be hard to find a plan that mentions implants in any way, but a lot of the fees go towards associated procedures like extractions and bone grafts.